 Canadian Pacific Kansas City's score of 56 is higher than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Canadian Pacific Kansas City (CPKC) reported total carbon emissions of approximately 4,645,263,000 kg CO2e for Scope 1, 59,800,000 kg CO2e for Scope 2, and 1,643,704,000 kg CO2e for Scope 3 emissions.
-This data reflects a commitment to transparency in emissions reporting, with all three scopes disclosed.
-CPKC has set ambitious reduction targets, aiming to decrease its Scope 1 and Scope 2 emissions by 30% from a 2023 baseline by 2030.
-Additionally, the company is committed to reducing its well-to-wheel greenhouse gas emissions intensity by 36.9% per gross ton-mile across all scopes by 2030, using 2020 as the base year.
-This target has been validated by the Science Based Targets initiative (SBTi), reinforcing CPKC's alignment with global climate goals.
-The company’s emissions reduction strategy includes a focus on locomotive operations, with specific targets for both Scope 1 and Scope 2 emissions.
-CPKC's commitment to sustainability is further underscored by its ambition to achieve net-zero emissions, as outlined in its updated climate statement released in June 2023.
-Overall, CPKC's proactive approach to managing its carbon footprint demonstrates a strong commitment to addressing climate change and reducing greenhouse gas emissions in the rail transportation sector.
+This reflects a commitment to transparency in their emissions reporting, covering all three scopes.
+CPKC has set ambitious reduction targets, aiming to decrease Scope 1 and Scope 2 emissions by 30% from a 2023 baseline by 2030.
+Additionally, they are committed to reducing their well-to-wheel greenhouse gas emissions intensity by 36.9% per gross ton-mile across all scopes by 2030, using 2020 as the base year.
+These targets have been validated by the Science Based Targets initiative (SBTi), underscoring their alignment with global climate goals.
+The company’s emissions data is sourced directly from Canadian Pacific Kansas City Limited, ensuring accuracy and consistency in their sustainability reporting.
+CPKC's climate commitments reflect a proactive approach to addressing climate change, with a clear pathway towards achieving significant emissions reductions in the coming years.

 Access structured emissions data, company-specific emission factors, and source documents